Microsoft Intune App Management: Ultimate MEM Tour Part 2

 We have already looked at the option for policy sets in the device configuration.
 But here again for completeness:

 Policy sets are a collection of different management objects and apps that can be grouped and assigned together.
 The policy set is a reference to different objects you added.
-This feautre was introduced at the end of 2019.
+This feature was introduced in late 2019.

 In the following blog post I explain policy sets in detail.